awslabs/aws-appflow-custom-connector-python/README.md

 #### For Java SDK Users:

-Once you have the jar, create the Amazon Appflow client instance and invoke the AppFlow APIs.
+Once you have the jar, create the Amazon AppFlow client instance and invoke the AppFlow APIs.

 ```
 AmazonAppflow appflowClient = AmazonAppflowClientBuilder.standard()